 It is no kind of enlightened state to thwart your own expansion and self-sacrifice for the sake of a partnership.
 That will not ever end well and it is not seen as an admirable trait outside the confines of the societally programmed human mind.

 The main argument against marriage is that it is an outdated idea that restricts the expression of love… And only people who are insecure about their relationship need it.
-Ultimately, if what I have seen of the future pans out, our species will evolve to the extent where the pair bond will no longer serve our expansion.
+Ultimately, based on what I have seen of the future, the reality is that our species will evolve to the extent where the pair bond will no longer serve our expansion.
 But those who seek to eradicate marriage as an answer to finding this state of non-separation and unity are trying to skip a step.
 They are usually trying to skip a step because they are resistant to marriage due to the fact that marriage feels like a lack of freedom to them.
 If you have a resistance to marriage, it is best to make peace with marriage and look at marriage from the perspective that it is potential freedom before you can really know whether it is or isn’t in alignment for you.

 Our pair bonding society will only give way to a polyamorous society when a great many things change within society, most specially our ability to create harmonious marriages that are based on love.
-Most of us are not there yet.
-Most people in today’s society are not yet capable of polyamory.
+The vast, vast majority of people in today’s society are not yet capable of polyamory.
 Even the people, who enjoy a polyamorous lifestyle, tend to leave a trail of tears in their wake.
 Why?
 Because we all base our self-esteem off of our primary relationships.
 This attachment we have to external approval is due to how we are parented as children.
 Until the way we parent children changes, most of the people in society will be dependent on others for their self-concept.

 A great many people in the new age community try to become ok with open relationships based on the idea that the state of “free love” is a more spiritual state to aspire to be in.
 Meanwhile, they feel terrible about feeling terrible about it.
-But the reality is, none of us love ourselves fully.
-And so, we’re yet again skipping a step.
-In truth, for most of us, the step we need to take is the step of valuing ourselves enough to allow ourselves to want to experience someone choosing us and only us as their partner and mate.
+But the reality is, no one loves themselves fully.
+And so, they are yet again skipping a step.
+In truth, for most people, the step they need to take is the step of valuing themselves enough to allow themselves to want to experience someone choosing them and only them as their partner and mate.
 If you would like to experience this, then you are meant to experience it and you cannot deny that desire.
-Maybe, after years of experiencing what it is like to be loved fully as someone’s only mate, you and your mate will decide you are ready for a new experience and then you both may be ready to try polyamory.
-Or, you may decide that you love being enclosed inside the security and warmth of partner hood for the rest of your life.

 Marriage can seemingly destroy people’s lives.
 Marriage can also provide an opportunity for healing and joy on many levels.
-This is why in my opinion the vows should read, “Till expansion do us part and intending that it never will”.
-Rather than “till death do us part”.
+This is why in my opinion the vows should not read, “till death do us part”.
 Marriage is very unique in that we are exercising our personal choice to include someone else’s happiness in our own happiness.
-It may not be our responsibility to make someone else happy, but when we chose someone as a partner, their happiness is now a part of our happiness and so ensuring our happiness, means ensuring theirs.
+When we chose someone as a partner, their happiness is now a part of our happiness and so ensuring our happiness, means ensuring theirs.
 What a beautiful choice that is to make.

 There is nothing wrong with those who choose not to get married any more than there is something wrong with those who chose to get married; provided that both decisions are made from a place of awareness.
 We ought to question our archaic moral standards.
 The only way to allow marriage to evolve in today’s world is to question the moral standards we hold relative to marriage… What are yours?